-Six Sigma is a data-driven, problem-solving technique and as such, relies heavily on measurement and collected data.
+Six Sigma is a data-driven, problem-solving technique that relies heavily on measurement and collected data.

 The two main challenges with measurement are:

-- What to measure: For a single outcome, you can collect multiple statistics: mean, standard deviation, median, etc. You can also choose to transform data from continuous numbers into categories such as Bad, Average, Great.
+- What to measure: For a single outcome, you can collect multiple statistics: mean, standard deviation, median, etc. You can also transform data from continuous numbers into bad, Average, and great categories.

 - How to measure: Is it enough to take a single snapshot in time or multiple snapshots?
 If multiple, how much is enough?
 How can you compare performance metrics between different products or processes?
 Do you adjust your results to eliminate bias?
-What is the best way for quantifying subjective attributes such as customer satisfaction?
+What is the best way to quantify subjective attributes such as customer satisfaction?

 - How to collect data: some measurements are not easy to perform.
 Can you use proxies to measure hidden variables?
 How would you determine if you have enough data or not?

-These sorts of challenges are what make Six Sigma a highly specialized technique that may not be suitable for every process.
+These challenges make Six Sigma a highly specialized technique that may not be suitable for every process.

 6.4 Step 3: Analyse